Skip to content

 For example, you might have:

-• A generator watching system metrics
+• A service watching system metrics

 • The event store maintaining the complete history of metrics and analysis